JAW838/campaign-notes/content/Characters/Player Characters/Ondo.md

 # Tophat
 Mercury hat ????
 # Hat
-This is [[Sylas]]'s hat.
+This is [[Sylas Blackstone]]'s hat.
 He was allowed to take it in exchange for exiting his office.
 # The Book
 Ondo was given a book by the gods or something to guide him on his journey.
 The book is currently in [[Corvel]]'s possession because Ondo literally cannot read it, even though it is basically in his job description to be able to read it.